v2.1

 9.6 → 2.4

-The question is: how deep do you go?
+The question is: how deep should we go?

 But Let's Be Honest